Thorrur, Ranga Reddy district

-Local governing body and politics

-Thorrur is in a major gram panchayath in Hayath Nagar Mandal in Ranga Reddy District.
-The village of Thorrur currently falls under Ibrahimpatnam assembly constituency and in Bhongir parliamentary constituency.
-Till 2008, Thorrur had been in Malakpet assembly constituency.
-The village has seen phenomenal developments in the recent past in the mandal.
+Politics

-Thorrur is known for its interesting political activity and is the center of attraction of politics and political leaders in the mandal as well as the district.
-The current MLA Malreddy Rangareddy hails from the village.
-Many other leaders belonging to the local governing bodies have also contributed to the development of the village in their own ways.
+Thorrur lies in the Ibrahimpatnam assembly constituency and in Bhongir parliamentary constituency.
+Until 2008, Thorrur was in Malakpet assembly constituency.
+Thorrur is the center of attraction of politics and political leaders in the mandal as well as the district.
+MLA Malreddy Rangareddy hails from the village.

-Demographics and languages
+Demographics

-Thorrur is geographically located at 17°17'22"N 78°36'50"E.

-Thorrur has a population of around 7,000 people.
-People of all castes and sects reside here, the primary occupation being agriculture.
-The recent upswing in the real estate development had a positive impact on the living conditions of the people.
-The primary languages spoken by people are Telugu basically with a Telangana dialect, Hindi, Urdu and English.
+Thorrur has a population of around 7,000.
+People of all castes and sects reside there.
+The primary languages are Telugu basically with a Telangana dialect, Hindi, Urdu, and English.

-The famous Sanghi Temple is 10 km from Thorrur.
 Also the renowned Ramoji film city is also 12 km from Thorrur.
 There is a bypass road which goes through Thorrur to each of these places.

+Economy

+The primary occupation is agriculture.
+An upswing in real estate development had a positive impact on living conditions.

 Temples

-Thorrur is well known for a 200-year-old Renuka Ellamma temple and is a popular temple shrine for devotees and visitors in the village.
-The bonalu festival is a major annual festival which is celebrated at the Renuka Ellamma and Pochmma temples.
-Devotees from many places in the mandal and district throng during the Bonalu festive season and perform pujas to Goddesses Renuka Ellamma and Pochamma.
-The famous bonalu jatara is feast to watch.
+Thorrur hosts 200-year-old Renuka Ellamma temple.
+The bonalu festival is celebrated at Renuka Ellamma and Pochmma temples.
+Devotees perform pujas to Goddesses Renuka Ellamma and Pochamma.

-Other prominent Temples in Thorrur include Mallana Temple (Mallikarujuna swami), Ranganayakula Temple, Renuka Pochhamma Temple, Hanuman Temple, and Berrapa Temple.
+Other prominent temples include Mallana Temple (Mallikarujuna swami), Ranganayakula Temple, Renuka Pochhamma Temple, Hanuman Temple, and Berrapa Temple.
+Sanghi Temple is 10 km from Thorrur.

-Rajiv Gruhakalpa Colony
+Rajiv Gruhakalpa colony

-The A.P. housing board and state government has provided a great housing colony with basic facilities to the poor people who lived in Hyderabad from many years and don't have own house so far.
-The Colony is named as Rajiv Gruhakalpa colony.
-Around 35 building blocks were constructed and each block consists 32 flats (16-16 of either side) and they have been allotted to the registered and deserved families at the sustainable prices.
-People who are living in this colony belong to the various areas in Hyderabad and they have fulfilled their desire of their own house from this scheme.
+The A.P. housing board and state government provided a housing colony with basic facilities to the poor people who lived in Hyderabad from many years and don't have own house so far.
+Around 35 building blocks were constructed, each consisting of 32 flats (16-16 of either side) and are allotted to the registered.

 Surya Nagar Colony

-Suryanagar colony situated in thorror village around 40 independent residential constructed houses.
-The people who are living in this colony belong to the various areas in Andhra pradesh and Telangana.
+Suryanagar colony includes around 40 independent houses.